halyusa16/mysql-employee-analysis/README.md

 ## 📌 Project Overview
 This project focuses on practicing to extract and analyze employee data through querying, performing table joins to connect related information, aggregating salary statistics, and using subqueries to extract meaningful insights.

-The dataset contain tables of employee details, salary information, and department assignments.
+The dataset contains tables of employee details, salary information, and department assignments.

 ## 📂 Database Schema

-This project contains database from [GitHub](https://github.com/AlexTheAnalyst/MySQL-YouTube-Series/blob/main/Beginner%20-%20Parks_and_Rec_Create_db.sql), contains **three tables**:
+This project contains database from [GitHub](https://github.com/AlexTheAnalyst/MySQL-YouTube-Series/blob/main/Beginner%20-%20Parks_and_Rec_Create_db.sql), containing **three tables**:

 1. **`employee_demographics`** – Stores personal details of employees.
 2. **`employee_salary`** – Contains salary and department details for employees.